Erudika/scoold/README.md

 For the "third" OAuth 2.0 provider it's the same configuration but replace "second" with "third".

+**Note:** If Para and Scoold are hosted both on the same server and your Para instance is not publicly accessible from the Internet, you need to expose `localhost:8080/oauth2_auth` by configuring a proxy server to forward `yourdomain/oauth2_auth` requests to `localhost:8080/oauth2_auth`.
+If Para is publicly accessible this step is not necessary.

 ## LDAP configuration

 LDAP authentication is initiated with a request like this `POST /signin?provider=ldap&access_token=username:password`.